pandodao/developers.pando.im/docs/guide/wallets.md

 Pando supports Metamask and WalletConnect compatible wallets by [MVM](https://mvm.app/), which is an EVM compatible virtual machine running on Mixin Network.

 MVM provides a standard interface for Metamask and WalletConnect compatible wallets to interact with Pando.
-You may want to check out [MVM's developer documentation](https://mvm.dev/) to learn more about it.
+You may want to check out [Authorization (Client-side)](../references/auth-client) and [MVM's developer documentation](https://mvm.dev/) to learn more about it.

+## Mixin Messenger

+[Mixin Messenger](https://mixin.network/messenger) is an open source cryptocurrency wallet, which supports almost all popular cryptocurrencies.

+Mixin Messenger is developed by Mixin Dev Team, who release it under the GPL-3.0 license.

+For users, please download the app from its [official website](https://mixin.network/messenger).

+For developers, please check out [its source code here](https://github.com/MixinNetwork/).